NOLA Brewing, Cure each mark 10 years since opening in a very different New Orleans

 Cadoo is still brewing; Coco departed last year as part of a change of control at the company.

 The related NOLA Distilling liquor brand that Coco started abruptly folded with that change.
-Its facility was recently acquired by a company from dirty magazine magnate Larry Flynt, and rebranded as NOLA Distillery.
+Its facility was recently acquired by a company from adult entertainment magnate Larry Flynt, and rebranded as NOLA Distillery.

-The NOLA Brewing brand is ingrained in New Orleans now.
-Even as the craft brewing circuit has expanded, making beers synced to local sports teams, Carnival krewes and charitable events and holding down the center of the Tchoupitoulas brewing corridor.
+The NOLA Brewing brand is ingrained in New Orleans now, making beer synced to local sports teams, Carnival krewes and charitable events and holding down the center of the Tchoupitoulas brewing corridor.

 The allure of Cure